PrincetonUniversity/hpc_beginning_workshop/06_connect_byssh/README.md

- pwd                       # print working directory cat /etc/os-release       # info about operating system lscpu                     # info about the CPUs on head node snodes                    # info about the compute nodes (7 nodes for myadroit) squeue                    # which jobs are running or waiting to run qos                       # quality of service (job partitions and limits) slurmtop                  # shows a map of cluster usage
+ pwd                       # print working directory cat /etc/os-release       # info about operating system lscpu                     # info about the CPUs on head node shownodes                    # info about the compute nodes (7 nodes for myadroit) squeue                    # which jobs are running or waiting to run qos                       # quality of service (job partitions and limits) slurmtop                  # shows a map of cluster usage